AndersWik/anderswik.github.io/_posts/2016-10-22-Magento-Developer-Certification-basics-1-architecture.markdown

 * [default/modern/][app/design/frontend/default/modern/]
 * [rwd/default/][app/design/frontend/rwd/default/] [(MEE 1.14 and MCE 1.9)][devdocs.rwd]

 Each package have a `default` theme.
-This is the theme Magento first fallback to when the none `default` themes do not have the needed files.
-Magento will then fallback to the `base/default` theme.
+Magento fallback to the `default` theme if needed files are not found in a none `default` theme.
+If the needed files are not found in `default` Magento will then fallback to the `base/default` theme.
 Unless other themes are set as fallback before.
 Infinit fallback where introduced in [MCE 1.9][alanstorm.magento_infinite_fallback]

 `app/design/frontend/{pakagename}/{themename}/`